gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 ## Versioning & Packaging Databases

 **Database versioning** is one of the biggest challenges in software projects.
 Almost every team I encountered, either completely ignored it or had something inadequate in place.
-It certainly presents a challenge - database systems **mix data/scheme definition with actual live data**, and there is no single "file" that can be effectively versioned.
+It certainly presents a challenge - database systems **mix schema definition with actual live data**, and there is no single "file" that can be effectively versioned.

 We have to recognize the database as an integral part of the software system.
 One that executes on a proprietary 3rd-party platform (SQL Server, Oracle, PostgreSQL, etc), but the source of which is part of the software definition.
 It can be compared to **script-based** systems, such as Node.js or Python, only the scripts are written in a SQL dialect.